AmalAsokakumar/DEV-OPS/AWS/CICD/Project-2/README.md

 it has to following these steps.
 - iam creation
 - aws account creation
-- ec2 instance creation
+- create an ec2 instance
-- code deploy installation
+- installation code deploy
-- code structure
+- Structure the code (django)
-- configuration files
+- create configuration files
-- code pipeline
+- setup codebuild, codedeploy, codepipeline
 - test project on live server